gvwilson/thirdbit/_posts/2013/2013-09-15-pycon-2014-proposal.md

 year: 2013
 ---
 <p>
-  I submitted this proposal to PyCon 2014&mdash;win or lose, I hope to see you all there.
+  I submitted this proposal to PyCon 2014–win or lose, I hope to see you all there.
 </p>
 <table class="table table-striped">
   <tr>
-    <td>Submitted&nbsp;by:</td>
+    <td>Submitted by:</td>
     <td>Greg Wilson</td>
   </tr>
   <tr>